On the Viability of Stochastic Economic Dispatch for Real-Time Energy Market Clearing: Large-Scale Numerical Experiments

 \subsection{Forecast Generation}

-Deep learning models were used to generate scenarios and forecasts for the RTE system.
-The DeepAR model \cite{salinas2020deepar} is used to generate the wind scenarios, and a Temporal Fusion Transformer model \cite{lim2021temporal} is used for the solar and load scenario generation.
-The DeepAR and TFT models are probabilistic forecasting models, from which one can sample multiple scenarios.
+Deep learning models were used to generate scenarios and forecasts for the RTE system \citep{scenariogeneration}.
+The DeepAR model \citep{salinas2020deepar} is used to generate wind scenarios, and a Temporal Fusion Transformer model \citep{lim2021temporal} is used for solar and load scenario generation.
+The DeepAR and TFT models are probabilistic forecasting models, from whose prediction intervals one can sample multiple scenarios.
+To build confidence-aware prediction sets, we may also leverage more advanced techniques such as generative models \citep{colombo2024normalizing} or conformal prediction \citep{xu2024conformal,xu2023sequential} in the future.
 For LAD, a deterministic forecast is obtained by taking the average of 500 random scenarios.
 For SLAD, 10 scenarios are considered.
 The interplay between the quality of the forecasts/scenarios and the performance of LAD and SLAD is further analyzed in Section \ref{sec:sensitivity:scenarios}.